dennismoesby/RigPowerMonitor/README.md

 The IP address of the WeMo switch can be found via the WeMo app for your smart phone.
 WeMo switch uses port 49153 (TCP and UDP)

 The IP address of the TP-Link can be found by running RigPowerMonitor -tp.
-TP-Link plug uses port 9999 (TCO and UDP).
+TP-Link plug uses port 9999 (TCP and UDP).